 Such special circumstances must always be represented in medical billing, and you can do that by accurately applying your modifiers.
 They can be used to denote several factors like specific anatomical locations operated and various treatments given during the same visit.

-In this way, you can properly utilize modifiers to accurately submit your reimbursement claims.
+In this way, you can properly utilize modifiers to submit your reimbursement claims accurately.
 This input also enables insurance companies to validate different nuances of your services and appropriately determine applicable reimbursements.